Skip to main content

 Combined Federated Data Services with Blossom and Flower

-When it comes to Federated Learning frameworks we typically find two leading open source projects - Apache Wayang [2] (maintained by databloom) and Flower [3] (maintained by Adap).
+When it comes to Federated Learning frameworks we typically find two leading open source projects - Apache Wayang [2] (invented by Scalytics) and Flower [3] (invented by Adap).
 And at the first view both frameworks seem to do the same.
 But, as usual, the 2nd view tells another story.

 How does Flower differ from Wayang?